Getting around the two-year job history rule

 - A new mortgage payment that would be the same or lower than what you’re currently paying for housing

-What’s most important is being able to prove you can afford the monthly payments on your new loan.
+What’s most important is being able to prove you can afford the monthly payments on your new mortgage loan.

 Mortgage approval is all about consistency